goopypanther/klipper_network_status/README.md

 Allow gcode macros to access system IP/hostname/wifi SSID/etc.

-To install, clone repo into your rpi home folder and run `install.sh` or add the following to your moonraker configuration:
+To install, clone repo into your rpi home folder and run `install.sh`.
+You may also add the following to your moonraker configuration:

 ```
 [update_manager client klipper_network_status]